OpenCTI-Platform/opencti/opencti-documentation/docs/introduction.md

 ![](assets/introduction/logo.png)
 ---

-OpenCTI is an open source platform allowing organizations to manage their cyber threat intelligence knowledge, investigations and indicators of compromise.
-OpenCTI can be integrated with other applications such as [Maltego](https://www.paterva.com/web7/buy/maltego-clients/maltego-ce.php), [MISP](https://www.misp-project.org/), [CORTEX](https://github.com/TheHive-Project/Cortex) and many other STIX2 compliant products.
-It has been designed as a modern web application including a GraphQL API and an UX oriented frontend.
+OpenCTI is an open source platform allowing organizations to manage their cyber threat intelligence knowledge and observables.
+It has been created in order to structure, store, organize and visualize technical and non-technical information about cyber threats.

+The structuration of the data is performed using a knowledge schema based on the [STIX2 standards](https://oasis-open.github.io/cti-documentation/).
+It has been designed as a modern web application including a [GraphQL API](https://graphql.org) and an UX oriented frontend.
+Also, OpenCTI can be integrated with other tools and applications such as [MISP](https://github.com/MISP/MISP), [TheHive](https://github.com/TheHive-Project/TheHive), [MITRE ATT&CK](https://github.com/mitre/cti), etc.

 ![Screenshot](assets/introduction/screenshot.png "OpenCTI")

+## Objective

+The goal is to create a comprehensive tool allowing users to capitalize technical (such as TTPs and observables) and non-technical information (such as suggested attribution, victimlogy etc.) while linking each piece of information to its primary source (a report, a MISP event, etc.), with features such as links between each information, first and last seen dates, levels of confidence etc. The tool is able to use the [MITRE ATT&CK framework](https://attack.mitre.org) (through a [dedicated connector](https://github.com/OpenCTI-Platform/connectors)) to help structure the data.
+The user can also chose to implement its own datasets.

+Once data has been capitalized and processed by the analysts within OpenCTI, new relations [may be inferred](https://opencti-platform.github.io/docs/guides/inferences) from existing ones to facilitate the understanding and the representation of this information.
+This allow the user to extract and leverage meaningful knowledge from the raw data.

+OpenCTI not only allows [imports](guides/import-data) but also [exports of data](guides/export-data) under different formats (CSV, STIX2 bundles, etc.).
+[Connectors](https://github.com/OpenCTI-Platform/connectors) are currently developped to accelerate interactions between the tool and other platforms.

-## Demonstration
+## Documentation and demonstration

+If you want to know more on OpenCTI, you can read the [documentation on the tool](https://opencti-platform.github.io/docs).
 If you wish to discover how the OpenCTI platform is working, a [demonstration instance](https://demo.opencti.io) is available and open to everyone.
-This instance is reset every nights and based on reference data maintened by the OpenCTI developers.
+This instance is reset every night and is based on reference data maintened by the OpenCTI developers.

 ## Releases download